-Unfortunately, however, it’s inevitable that some cyclists will collide with the cars with which they must share the road.
-Statistics compiled by the nonprofit alliance Transportation for America show that in recent years Tampa has ranked in the top five most dangerous urban areas for cyclists in the United States.
+Unfortunately some cyclists will inevitably encounter collisions with the cars they share the road with.
+Recent statistics from the nonprofit alliance Transportation for America reveal that Tampa has ranked among the top five most dangerous urban areas for cyclists in the United States.
 The reasons that Tampa, along with two other metropolitan areas in Florida, are so dangerous for cyclists are varied, but can be traced to some basic facts.

-Most bike accidents occur at or near intersections, when drivers don’t obey right-of-way rules and hit cyclists that are following the laws.
-Cyclists also more frequently collide with cars are when they emerge from between parked or stopped cars.
-Accidents in parking lots or on smaller side streets are also frequent.
+Most bicycle accidents happen at intersections or nearby, when drivers fail to obey right-of-way rules and collide with cyclists who are obeying the laws.
+Another common scenario involves cyclists colliding with cars while emerging from spaces between parked or stationary vehicles.
+Accidents occurring in parking lots or on smaller side streets are also frequent occurrences.

 If a cyclist has been killed in an accident with a motor vehicle, his family needs experienced representation to bring about a wrongful death lawsuit against the motorist that caused the accident.
 An attorney who specializes in wrongful death lawsuits caused by bicycle-car accidents can guide the family through the process of receiving compensation for the loss of a loved one.

-Cycling is an enjoyable way to get around Tampa and its surrounding areas.
-If you’re one of the hundreds of cyclists injured each year due to an accident, it’s time to contact an experienced bicycle accident attorney who can work to get you the compensation you’re due for your injuries.
+Cycling offers a pleasant means of transportation in Tampa and its surroundings.
+If you’re one of the many cyclists injured yearly due to accidents, it’s essential to reach out to an experienced bicycle accident attorney who can secure the compensation you deserve for your injuries.